'Another Round' wins best international film at the Oscars

 ‘Another Round’ wins best international film at the OscarsNew

 LOS ANGELES (AP) — Raise a glass for “Another Round.”
-The film from Denmark, directed by Thomas Vinterburg, has won the Oscar for best international feature film.
-“Another Round” stars Mads Mikkelson as one of a group of school teachers who try to stay slightly drunk all day to break out of their midlife malaise.
+The film from Denmark, directed by Thomas Vinterberg, has won the Oscar for best international feature film.
+“Another Round” stars Mads Mikkelsen as one of a group of school teachers who try to stay slightly drunk all day to break out of their midlife malaise.
+The director wiped away tears while dedicating part of his acceptance speech to his late daughter who died a couple years ago.
 It is the fourth time a film from Denmark has won in the category.
 The last was “In a Better World” in 2010.
-Vinterburg is also nominated for best director Sunday night.
+Vinterberg was also nominated for best director Sunday night, but that award went to Chloé Zhao.